ROPO: Robust Preference Optimization for Large Language Models: Preliminaries and Problem Settings

-RLHF \cite{ouyang2022training} replaces $r^*$ in Eq. (\ref{eqn:bt_model}) with a parameterized reward model $r_\phi$ to obtain the estimated preference distribution $P_\phi$, and train $r_\phi$ via maximum likelihood on preference data.
-Then, RLHF uses the well-trained $r_\phi$ to provide signal for the reinforcement learning of the language model.
-Note that RLHF does not directly use the preference ranking data to train the language model.

-Due to the complexity and instability of RLHF, some recent works \cite{dpo, ipo, f-dpo} directly use the ranking information in the preference data to train language models.
-Their core idea is to maximize the margin between the log-likelihood of preferred and dis-preferred responses.
-For example, the objectives of direct preference optimization (DPO) \cite{dpo} is given by
+Due to the complexity and instability of RLHF, some recent works \cite{dpo, ipo, f-dpo} directly learn human preferences from offline collected response pairs by optimizing the implicit reward margins between preferred and dis-preferred responses.
+For example, the objectives of DPO \cite{dpo} is given by

-where $\beta$ is a hyperparameter.
-Ranking-based methods are more computationally lightweight and stable than RLHF, thus have drawn increasing attention recently.
+where $\mathbf{y}_1 \succ \mathbf{y}_2 \mid \mathbf{x}$, $\beta$ is a hyperparameter, and $\pi_{\rm ref}$ is a fixed reference model.
+Ranking-based methods are more computationally lightweight and stable than RLHF, thus drawing increasing attention recently.
 Therefore, we mainly focus on ranking-based methods in this paper.